aaugustin/myks-gallery/README.rst

 If you have a similar workflow, you may find myks-gallery useful.

-Whenever I upload new photos, I re-scan the collection with ``./manage.py scanphotos`` or with the button in the admin. myks-gallery detects new albums and photos.
+Whenever I upload new photos, I re-scan the collection with ``django-admin scanphotos`` or with the button in the admin. myks-gallery detects new albums and photos.
 Then I define users, groups and access policies in the admin.